flexera-public/policy_templates/cost/google/instances_stackdriver_utilization/README.md

 ## What it does

 This Policy Template gathers Google StackDriver utilization for instances on 30 day intervals and resizes them after user approval.
-This is meant to be run as a monthly policy.

 ## Functional Details